-The U.S. Department of Energy's National Science Bowl is a fun, fast-paced academic tournament and hydrogen fuel cell car competition that tests the brainpower of middle and high school teams on science and math topics.
+The DOE National Science Bowl is a fun, fast-paced academic tournament and hydrogen fuel cell car competition that tests the brainpower of middle and high school teams on science and math topics.

 Model Car Competition

 NREL's model car competition is a classroom-based, hands-on educational program for 6th, 7th, and 8th grade students.
 Student teams apply math, science, and creativity to construct solar and battery-powered model cars.
 The vehicles are raced in interscholastic competitions hosted within their schools, states, or regions.